dabrahams/magoo/DesignNotes.md

 the Carbon code, and so that dependency cycles can be detected, without repeating work.
 These types are also used by the interpreter when evaluating code.

+#### `Value`s and `Type`s

+The type checking process also introduces the notion of `Value`s, which encompass all values that can be manipulated in the Carbon interpreter, including runtime type values, and are used in the type-checker to represent types and other compile-time constants.
+The subset of values that are types are captured by `Type`.